epfl-ada/ada-2021-project-therealabracadabra/README.md

 <a href="https://www.statista.com/chart/21328/party-affiliation-by-news-source/" title="Infographic: Party Affiliation Defines News Sources | Statista"><img src="https://cdn.statcdn.com/Infographic/images/normal/21328.jpeg" alt="Infographic: Party Affiliation Defines News Sources | Statista" width="50%" height="auto" align="center" style="width: 50%; height: auto !important; max-width:960px;-ms-interpolation-mode: bicubic;"/></a>

-First of all, data has to be wrangled.
+First, data has to be wrangled.
 A check-up has to be made, to clean the dataset and remove any anomaly.
 A new column with the journal name should be added, because the raw data only has the website URL, and this will make it simpler to process the data.

 Once these modifications are made, we can start analysing it.